Eduardo Pacheco (Brazilian footballer): Partizan

-After an impressive season with São Caetano, Edu Pacheco garnered interest from the likes of European clubs like Red Star Belgrade and FK Partizan.
-Finally, on 22 June 2011, Eduardo signed a four-year contract with FK Partizan, however São Caetano remained in possession of 30% of players contract.
+After an impressive season with São Caetano, Edu Pacheco garnered interest from the likes of European clubs like Red Star Belgrade and Partizan.
+Finally, on 22 June 2011, Eduardo signed a four-year contract with Partizan, however São Caetano remained in possession of 30% of players contract.
 The transfer was one of the most expensive in Partizan's history as it was worth €1.2 million.

 After leaving Partizan Eduardo returned to Brazil where he played with São Caetano in the 2013 Campeonato Paulista and with Joinville in the 2013 Campeonato Brasileiro Série B. He then played with Bragantino in 2014.